Header - Sponsored by - Notch

 Erik Woods, PhD, is a recognized leader in cell therapy and biopreservation, with extensive expertise in cryopreservation, regenerative medicine, and translational research.
 He has played a pivotal role in advancing cell manufacturing, biobanking, and clinical applications for over two decades.
 Dr. Woods has held leadership positions across academia and industry, contributing to the development of novel preservation technologies and process optimization for cell and gene therapies.
 His work has influenced best practices in cell storage, transport, and viability, ensuring the successful delivery of advanced therapies to patients.
 Passionate about innovation and collaboration, Dr. Woods continues to shape the future of biopreservation and cell-based medicine through scientific research, technology development, and industry partnerships.

-Jason Acker PhD
+Jason Acker, PhD

-University of Alberta/PanTHERA
+University of Alberta

 Dr. Jason Acker is a distinguished leader in biopreservation, transfusion medicine, and cell therapy manufacturing, with extensive experience bridging scientific research and industry innovation.
 He has dedicated his career to advancing cryopreservation technologies, blood component processing, and regenerative medicine applications.
 With a strong background in academic research, regulatory compliance, and technology development, Dr. Acker has contributed to improving the quality, safety, and efficacy of cellular therapies worldwide.
 His work has led to significant advancements in biobanking, process optimization, and cold chain logistics, ensuring the integrity of biological products from lab to patient.
 Through his leadership, mentorship, and scientific contributions, Dr. Acker continues to shape the future of cell therapy and biomanufacturing.